imixs/imixs-workflow/src/site/markdown/testing.md

 # Imixs-Workflow - Simulation and Testing

-The Imixs-Workflow project provides a set of test environments allowing to simulate and to test the processing live cycle of a spcific model or workitem.
+The Imixs-Workflow project provides a set of test environments allowing to simulate and to test the processing life cycle of a specific model or workitem.

 ## The Simulation Service

-The SimulationService EJB can be used to simulate the processing live cycle of a workitem without storing any data into the database.
+The SimulationService EJB can be used to simulate the processing life cycle of a workitem without storing any data into the database.
 The EJB can be used during runtime.
 See the following example:

 	public class MyBusinessService {
 		// inject simulationService